gekatateam/neptunus/docs/CONFIGURATION.md

 Inputs, processors and outputs can have [Filter plugins](../plugins/filters/) for events routing.
 Each plugin can have only one unique filter, and there is no guarantee of the order in which events pass through the filters.
 Each filter can be reversed using `reverse` parameter.
 If it's `true`, rejected events goes to accept flow, and accepted events goes to reject.

-In inputs and outputs case, if any filter rejects event, the event is dropped from pipeline.
+In inputs and outputs case rejected event will be removed from the pipeline.
 In processors case, otherwise, rejected event going to a next processor.
 Some processors (for example, [drop processor](../plugins/processors/drop/)) also can drop unnecessary events.

-Inputs, processors, outputs and filters may use [Parser plugins](../plugins/parsers/) and [Serializer plugins](../plugins/serializers/) (it depends on plugin).
+Inputs, processors, outputs and filters may use [Parser plugins](../plugins/parsers/) and [Serializer plugins](../plugins/serializers/).
 One plugin can have only one parser and one serializer.

 [Compressors](../plugins/compressors/) and [Decompressors](../plugins/decompressors/) are used as part of the serializers and parsers configuration. Сompressor compresses data after serialization, and decompressor unpacks data before parsing:
 <table>